hpi-swa-teaching/SVGMorph/packages/SVG-Morphic.package/SVGMorph.class/README.md

-A SVGMorph is a morph used to encapsule a whole svg structure.
-It allows an SVG to be opened in the world.
+Allows an SVGMorph to be opened in space

+A SVGMorph is xxxxxxxxx.

+Instance Variables